tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

 - Change the registration procedure to:

 ~~~
-    Values with the first byte in the range 0-254 (decimal) are
-    assigned via Specification Required [RFC8126].
-Values with the
-    first byte 255 (decimal) are reserved for Private Use [RFC8126].
     Setting a "Recommended" column value to "Y" or "D" requires Standards
     Action [RFC8126].
 Any state transition to or from a "Y" or "D"
     value requires IESG Approval.